newsdev/fec2json/README.md

 The purpose of this library is to turn files from the fec format into json.

+## Running
+Requires python3.x.
+To install dependencies, `pip install -r requirements.txt`.
+We recommend you do that in a virtual enviromnet.

+### CLI:
+`fec2json --path path/to/filing`
+Takes the following optional commandline arguments
+* `--fecfile` if you have .fec files instead of .csv files (no argument needed, this stores a boolean, we assume it's csv if not specified)
+* `--filing_id` to specify the filing id.
+If not specified, we assume it is the filename minus the directory path and extension.

 The json will have the following keys:

 #### from the first line of the fec file: